-Primary legislation is being introduced through the Westminster Public Service Pensions & Judicial Offices Bill (PSPJO Bill) to implement a deferred choice underpin within schemes.
-All eligible members will be treated equally and will be able to choose to receive pension scheme benefits from either scheme.
+It has been legislated through the Public Service Pensions & Judicial Offices Act 2022 to implement a deferred choice underpin within schemes.
+All eligible members will be treated equally and will be able to choose to receive pension scheme benefits from either their legacy or reformed scheme for the remedy period.
 Where necessary, payments will be backdated to 2015.
-Subject to final Assembly agreement the Bill will extend to devolved NI schemes.

 Schemes made prospective regulations in 2022 to bring into effect the closure of all legacy schemes on 31 March 2022 and move members to the reformed scheme.
 This ensures that members are placed on an equal footing from that point onwards.

 Schemes consulted on retrospective scheme regulations which ensure that the detail necessary for the remedy to be implemented in each affected scheme is in place.
 All schemes have these regulations in place with effect from 1 October 2023.

 These regulations are used for the various purposes listed throughout the Act, including the process by which a member can make a choice or “election” to receive new scheme benefits; for interest to be paid to a member or scheme on any amounts owed to or by the scheme; to make provision for pension credit members; to make provision for members to receive remediable service statements; to provide for members who have made additional voluntary contributions, and for members who have already benefited from an immediate detriment remedy.